mrshu/otazkovac/README.md

 > Na konci mesta si našiel lietajúcu motorku a ukradol ju.

-Unfortunately in this case (and in many others) the MorphoDiTa model did not decided that the third word ('mesta') used a different case than the two before.
+Unfortunately in this case (and in many others) the MorphoDiTa model decided that the third word ('mesta') used a different case than the two before.
 This is not true but given our premise the model received only the first two lemmatized words instead of the first three of them which greatly affected the result.

 > Na Havaj sa teším.